 Hi!
 My name is Michelle, and I love baking!
 I have definitely made a lucrative home business out of baking, but that doesn’t mean my pay is the same as a baker in a professional environment.
-Either way, I have friends that bake professionally who provided me some insight into salary.
+Either way, I have friends that bake professionally who provided me with some insight into salary.

 If you are thinking about becoming a baker, it’s important to know how much money you can expect to make.
 Of course, many things go into pay, like where you live and how experienced you are.
 Knowing all of these details is imperative, and this article’s here to help.

 Who’s ready to talk about “big bucks”?

 How Much Money Does a Baker Make?